-What does Hallway Page mean?
+What does Hallway Page mean in SEO?

 This is a web page often created by webmasters who believe that it helps search engines find pages on a website that they might otherwise miss.